What is a Course Rep and why become one?

 - Read Next

-- How to have the best group presentation Daisy Bank Halls: From a Daisy Bank Veteran 3 Manchester museums you NEED to visit 5 things to do when you have settled in My fave places to check out in Manchester What's around Birley?
-How to resolve any problems with Flatmates Got a job interview?
+- How to have the best group presentation Daisy Bank Halls: From a Daisy Bank Veteran 3 Manchester museums you NEED to visit 5 things to do when you have settled in What's around Birley?
+How to resolve any problems with Flatmates The RA Life!
+Got a job interview?

 - Alcohol Awareness Week 2018 Need somewhere to live?
 Fancy winning £100?
 Apply to be a Residential Advisor 5 Top Secret Study Spots Every Fresher Should Know!